 - Member of the Municipal Law Section (CBA Northern Alberta)

 - Former Chair of the National Privacy and Access Law Section (CBA)

 - Former Editor-in-Chief of the Alberta Law Review

 - Past- Senator of the University of Alberta Former President

-- Director and Coach with the North Edmonton Minor Football Association
+- Former President, Director and Coach with the North Edmonton Minor Football Association

 - Former Vice President of the Capital District Minor Football Association

-- Soccer Coach with St. Albert Soccer Association
+- Former Soccer Coach with St. Albert Soccer Association

-- Scout (Cub) leader with 2nd St. Albert Scouts
+- Former Scout (Cub) leader with 2nd St. Albert Scouts

 Law and government were an interest of mine since elementary school.
 I recall watching election debates and Parliamentary debates on laws as a young child with my Dad, always wondering about the importance and significance of what these debates meant for Canadians Then in grade 9 being given an assignment to write about what a career or job that I wanted and what I needed to do to get there.
 My answer was a lawyer.
 In pursuing these interests, I studied political science, economics and philosophy in my undergrad, then had the opportunity to work in jobs involving municipal government and Parliament.
 After this, I continued onto to Law School – just as I had researched in school.